Contextualizing Meta-Learning via Learning to Decompose: Experiments

-The mean accuracy and 95\% confidence interval over 10,000 trials are in Table~\ref{tab:benchmark}.
-1S5W and 5S5W denote 1-Shot 5-Way and 5-Shot 5-Way, respectively. {\name} achieves promising results by identifying the mixed ``base class'' concepts during meta-training.
+{\bf Results.} The mean accuracy and 95\% confidence interval over 10,000 trials are in Table~\ref{tab:benchmark}.
+Both 1-Shot 5-Way and 5-Shot 5-Way tasks are evaluated.
+We compare our method with recent ones like DeepEMD~\cite{Zhang_2020_CVPR} and FEAT~\cite{ye2020fewshot}. {\name} achieves promising results by identifying the mixed ``base class'' attributes during meta-training, and similarity between instances from novel classes would be decomposed over those attributes for better prediction during the meta-test.
 It verifies contextualizing the meta-learning relates tasks and helps obtain a high-quality model.

+We also investigate the robustness of the meta-learning model by testing the cross-domain results.
+In detail, a model trained on the meta-training set of the {\it Mini}ImageNet is evaluated on the meta-test set of CUB.
+Note that the best model is also selected based on the meta-validation set of {\it Mini}ImageNet.
+Such cross-domain evaluation is also named as out-of-distribution evaluation in~\cite{Lee2020Learning}.
+Therefore, a non-robust model is not able to generalize well across different domains.
+The results are listed in Table~\ref{tab:cross}.
+The performance of {\name} verifies its robustness with the contextualized meta-learning paradigm.

+{\bf Ablation studies.} We first show the influence of the regularization in Table~\ref{tab:ablation_balance}.
+The larger the balance weights, the more the regularizer matters.
+We have two observations.
+First, {\name} is able to discover the latent attributes corresponding to the base class without the regularization (the balance weight equals 0) and can get similar results with the best comparison methods (especially on 5-shot tasks).
+Second, by adding the regularization, {\name} models the attribute better with the introduced supervision, and the few-shot classification performance can be further improved.

+Furthermore, we compare {\name} with the variant {\name}$^-$ without the meta disambiguation module on {\it Mini}ImageNet and {\it Tiered}ImageNet.
+We find the performance of {\name}$^-$ drops a lot w.r.t. {\name}.
+The results verify that weighting the influence of the learned hidden attributes is essential for few-shot learning.

+{\bf Model Size Comparisons.} Compared to a vanilla backbone, {\name} requires extra parameters in three aspects to learn the attribute-specific embeddings, \ie, attribute-specific linear mappings $\mathcal{L}_C=\{L_1, \ldots, L_C\}$, local map identifier $h(\cdot)$, and context attribute identifier $\upsilon(\mathcal{\cdot})$.
+Among them, each mapping $L_c$ is a simple linear layer, while $h(\cdot)$ and $\upsilon(\mathcal{\cdot})$ are implemented with two-layer MLPs.
+To quantitatively show the model size, we report the number of parameters of different methods in Figure~\ref{fig:param_num}.
+Among them, MAML requires saving an extra gradient matrix during the meta-training process, which is the same scale as the backbone size.
+We show those parameters with shaded areas.
+ProtoAttribute trains a separate backbone for each attribute, with the largest model size among all methods.
+Other methods like RelationNet, FEAT, and CAN adopt extra modules, \eg, similarity measure network or self-attention blocks, which consume additional parameters.
+As we can infer from the figure, {\name} shares the same parameter scale as other compared methods while achieving the best performance.